BumtsiBum

-BumtsiBum (formerly BumtsiBum! and Bumtsibum) is a Finnish weekly television game show based on the Irish The Lyrics Board and starred by Marco Bjurström.
+BumtsiBum (formerly BumtsiBum! and Bumtsibum) is a Finnish weekly television game show based on the Irish game show The Lyrics Board and starred by Marco Bjurström.
 At the show's peak viewership, it was watched by 1.4 million people.
 In October 2016, it was announced that the show will return in March 2017, with Kalle Lindroth replacing Bjurström as the host.